Chapter IX: Budapest

 The Budapest chapter of Focus On Open Science, now in its third year is a celebration of a new culture: Open Science.
-The organisers put merry work to build an event that looks on how European institutions are managing the transition to this new way of conducting the scientific effort.
+The organisers put merry work to build an event that looks at how European institutions are managing the transition to this new way of conducting the scientific effort.

-The context couldn't be better: three Open Science Roadmaps were launched this year by European Commission's Open Science Policy Platform, European Association of Research Universities (LERU) and the European Association of Research Libraries (LIBER).
+The context couldn’t be better: three Open Science Roadmaps were launched this year by the European Commission’s Open Science Policy Platform, European Association of Research Universities (LERU) and the European Association of Research Libraries (LIBER).
 They represent a call for action to those being ready to perform and an encouragement to all others.
 With an international panel that excels in leadership and competence, Focus On Open Science conference invites you to be active, engage in the conversation and support a sustainable transformation.

 The Challenge of Open Science

 Science describes the current transition in how research is undertaken, how the outputs are stored and disseminated, how researchers collaborate, how success is measured and how researchers are rewarded for Open approaches.
 Open Science has the potential to transform the research landscape.
 What is the role of academic libraries in supporting this transition?
 Is there indeed a role for libraries at all?
 What are the current views and agendas in various European countries?
 How do we differentiate regionally and nationally?